VidCruiter Logo

 How to reply to an interview email confirming the chosen time

-Whether a candidate has chosen a time, or they’ve confirmed a time you’ve chosen that works for them, it’s important to send a quick follow-up to acknowledge the interview is booked and that you’re looking forward to speaking with them.
+Whether a candidate has chosen a time or confirmed a time you’ve chosen that works for them, it’s important to send a quick follow-up to acknowledge that the interview is booked and that you’re looking forward to speaking with them.

 If the candidate picked their time, send them a quick email: “Thank you for scheduling the interview” with the date and time included.
 If they simply confirmed a time, send a similar message: “Thank you for confirming.”